How to Prevent Osteoporosis Before It Becomes a Problem

 Adding weight-bearing exercise to your routine.
 Weight-bearing exercises are activities that are performed on your feet.
 The force on the bones stimulates additional calcium deposits and triggers bone formation.
 Walking, running, hiking, racquet sports and dance classes are examples of weight bearing activities.
 Strength training also is considered a bone building activity because the same force occurs as the bones push and pull the weight.
 If you’re concerned about fractures, opt for low-impact weight bearing exercises such as walking, low-impact aerobics and stair steppers.

-Eat a bone healthy diet.
-A diet comprised of key bone building nutrients such as calcium, vitamin D and magnesium can help stave off osteoporosis by keeping your bones strong.
-Below are some foods to add to your diet.
+Eat foods that are good for your bones.
+A diet composed of key bone building nutrients such as calcium, vitamin D and magnesium can help stave off osteoporosis by keeping your bones strong.
+Below are some foods to add to your diet to help prevent osteoporosis.

 - Super bone healthy foods: dark green leafy vegetables like arugula, collard greens, kale, chicory greens; cruciferous vegetables such as broccoli and dairy products -- milk, cheese and yogurt.